Extract dynamic key-value pairs from a string

 You can use the

-functions to transform keywords and values by setting the prefix and suffix parameters in the format ofprefix="", suffix=""
+e_kvande_kv_delimitfunctions to transform keywords and values by setting the prefix and suffix parameters in the format ofprefix="", suffix="".- Raw log entries

 k1: q=asd&a=1&b=2 q_q: asd a_a: 1 a_a: 2